Above Photo: Historic cemetery at the corner of Barney and Mount Vernon Streets in Newport, R.I.

 Reservations Requested.
 No tour fee charged.

-Cemetery Tour Schedule: March 2024
+Cemetery Tour Schedule: Fall 2024

-Sunday, March 10 – 12:30 pm (Barney St. Cemetery)
+Sunday, October 6 – 12:30 pm (Barney St. Cemetery)

-(Use below buttons to reserve.
-Scroll down for info. & directions)
+Use below buttons to reserve.
+Scroll down for info. & directions.

 Location – Barney Street Cemetery: